Does this sound familiar?

 - We ask that only people aged 18 and over sign up for the course.

 When can I sign up?

 Enrolment for Autumn 2019 will open in September, sign up for our newsletter below to stay up to date.

 How long will I have access to the program?

 What if I am busy during the 10 weeks?

 You don’t have to do the programme during the 10 weeks – since you’ll have lifetime access to the programme’s contents, you can do the lessons in your own time.
-The only exception is if you signed up for the version with feedback – you would need to submit your drawings by the end of the week to be included in the group feedback video.
-You can request your written feedback at any point in 2019 (more info on feedback below).
+The only exception is if you signed up for the version with feedback – you would need to submit your drawings by the end of the week to be included in the group feedback video (more info on feedback below).